-The AGT800 (patent pending) was designed to measure virtually any material that is processed in coil, sheet or strip form.
+The AGT800 (patent) was designed to measure virtually any material that is processed in coil, sheet or strip form.
 This design has allowed A.G.T. the opportunity to begin expansion into other markets including non-ferrous metals, plastic, rubber, vinyl, fiber, paper and film.
 Since it’s an optical system, there are no licensing or leak test requirements such as those associated with isotope and X-ray gauges.
 Additionally, there is no need for specialized radiation safety training, radiation safety officer, or federal and/or state licensing and administration.
 Finally, there are no cumbersome shipping procedures and expensive radioactive material disposal fees to worry about.

 In 2014, Advanced Gauging Technologies partnered with the United States Department of Energy to perform a security enhancement audit of our facility.
 Using the information gained from this audit a plan was implemented to increase existing security measures.
 This plan included upgrading existing access control systems, adding 24/7 surveillance cameras with night vision, upgrading safes and improving the existing alarm system.
 These improvements were made in close cooperation with local law enforcement to improve response times and have policies in place in case of emergencies.